VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Related Work

 \subsection{Vision–Language Models for Reward Learning and Evaluation}

 Vision–language models have been widely explored for reward learning in robotics.
 Some methods \cite{RL-VLM,vlm_zeroshot_reward, Singh2025VARPRL, Dang2025CLIPMotion, Zeng2024ICML} derive preference-based rewards from visual comparisons, providing automated supervision for reinforcement learning.
 These approaches rely on gradient-based optimization in sub-symbolic policy spaces, limiting their interpretability.
-Other works employ VLMs for affordance extraction or scene understanding, primarily as perception modules rather than explicit execution critics.
+Other works employ VLMs for affordance extraction, scene understanding, and autonomous driving assistance \cite{VLMAuto}, primarily as perception modules rather than explicit execution critics.